-The front of the building along 5th Street is proposed at zero setback, although it appears that the front setback is larger due to the 10 feet public right of way along this side, the open court area is required to be provided within the property's front.
+The front of the building along 5th Street is proposed at zero setback.
+Although it appears that the front setback is larger due to the 10 foot public right of way along this side, the open court area is required to be provided within the front of the property.
 The site is comprised of 6 lots with an area of 43,500 sf and a maximum FAR of 87,000 SF, of which 450 SF (~0.51% of the total FAR) shall be provided as an open court area on 5th Street.
 The project has an FAR of 82,251, as represented by the architect.
 The applicant is requesting a variance to eliminate the open court requirement that applies to properties with a minimum of 100 feet in width at the front.
-The subject property exceeds the minimum width with 150 feet of frontage, which also may allow more flexibility to place the required open area.
+The subject property exceeds the minimum width with 150 feet of frontage.

 As stated by the applicant in the letter of intent, the need to provide parking and loading on the property and the existing one way alley are the reasons for the variance request.
-However, this is a requirement of all properties, and is not a special or unique condition for this property.
-Based on the large area and lot width of the property, staff finds no hardship or practical difficulties associated with the applicant's request and recommends that this variance as presented, not be approved.
-However, some of the properties in the area have the front facing Lenox Avenue and this is the larger street side of the property, staff would not have objections to modifications to the project that would include the required open court area on this side to be more compatible with the urban character of the area.
-The purpose of the open court requirement is to break up long uninterrupted building mass.
-Placing the open court along Lenox Avenue would be consistent with this purpose.
+Based on the large area and lot width of the property, staff believes that if this particular variance is granted, additional mitigation along Lenox Avenue is needed.
+In this regard, some of the properties in the area have the front facing Lenox Avenue and this is the larger street side of the property.
+As suggested by staff, the applicant has modified the façade fronting on Lenox to incorporate 67 sf of open court yard.
+Based on the size of the lot, staff recommends that an additional six (6") inches of setback along Lenox Avenue be provided, in order to increase the width of the sidewalk.
+This will help the project be more compatible with the historic urban character of the area.
+The purpose of the open court requirement is to break up long uninterrupted building mass and increasing the setback along Lenox Avenue would be consistent with this purpose.
 Historically, most buildings in this area were situated on one or two lots, and the applicant's project is comprised of six (6) lots.
-In this case, staff recommends that the application be continued to allow the design modifications.